Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Equations

 In linear transport applications, it is possible to decompose the flux infinitely, not just into uncolllided and collided flux, but uncollided, first collided, second collided, etc. Even though the radiative transfer equations are nonlinear, we are able to use this linear solution technique since the uncollided flux has no interaction with the material.
 However, we cannot not further decompose the flux as we could in a linear transport problem.

-Answers obtained with an ``uncollided source" treatment refer to solutions to Eqs.~\eqref{eq:transport_nondim_uncol_source} and \eqref{eq:material_nondim_uncol_source}.
+Answers obtained with an ``uncollided source" treatment refer to solutions \wgb{of the collided equations} \wgb{(}Eqs.~\eqref{eq:transport_nondim_uncol_source} and \eqref{eq:material_nondim_uncol_source}\wgb{)} \wgb{where the uncollided solution from Eq.~\eqref{eq:transport_uncol} is evaluated at the final time and added to the collided portion}.
 A ``standard source" treatment refers to Eqs.~\eqref{eq:transport_nondim} and \eqref{eq:material_nondim}.
 The most useful source treatment used in a specific problem is determined by the behavior of the uncollided flux during the solution time window.
 Tests run in \cite{movingmesh} showed that integrating the uncollided source could require more computation time than a standard source.
 This is because the uncollided source is a complex function of space and more difficult to integrate with quadrature than the standard source.
 As a rule, problems at times where the uncollided flux has not decayed enough to be a negligible portion of the flux are good candidates for an uncollided source treatment.
-In these problems, \cite{movingmesh} showed increase in accuracy and rate of convergence.
+In these problems, \cite{movingmesh} showed \wgb{an} increase in accuracy and rate of convergence.
 At times where the uncollided solution has decayed, the uncollided source treatment is not as helpful.

 While the problems investigated in this paper are in purely absorbing media, the coupling between the material energy density and the radiation energy density acts as a scatterer in that it can smooth discontinuities over time.
 For this reason, we expect that the insights derived from solving purely scattering transport problems with uncollided source treatments will extend to these purely absorbing radiative transfer problems.